RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 * License owner`s name and company name;
 * License owner`s email;
 * Start time is the date the license was received;
-* End time is the date of license expiration (standard perpetual licenses don`t have it)
+* End time is the date the license expires (standard perpetual licenses do not have this)
 * Number of users: single user or multiuser for group licenses;
-* Support period is a period while you have access to the internal support system on the site and a possibility to download new product versions;
+* Support period is the period you have access to the internal support system on the site and the possibility to download new product versions;
 * State: valid or expired.

 ![](images/license/lm-imported.png)